Azure-Player/azure.datafactory.tools/README.md

   * (new!)
 Allows to define multiple file (objects) by wildcarding
 * Global Parameters
 * Support for Managed VNET and Managed Private Endpoint (new!)
+* Build function to support validation of files, dependencies and config
+* Test connections (Linked Services)
+* Generates mermaid dependencies diagram to be used in MarkDown type of documents

 The following features coming in the future:
-* Build function to support validation of files, dependencies and config
 * Unit Tests of selected Pipelines and Linked Services

 > The module publishes code, which is created and maintained by ADF in a code repository, when configured.